Jon Moxley

-Jonathan David Good (born December 7, 1985) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the ring name Jon Moxley and is the leader of the Death Riders.
-He also makes appearances for New Japan Pro-Wrestling (NJPW).
+Jonathan David Good (born December 7, 1985), better known by his ring name Jon Moxley, is an American professional wrestler.
+As of May 2019, he is signed to All Elite Wrestling (AEW), where he is the current AEW Continental Champion in his first reign, and is the leader of the Death Riders stable.
+He has also made appearances for New Japan Pro-Wrestling (NJPW).
 (Note: When wrestling for New Japan Pro-Wrestling, his ring name is written in katakana as ジョン・モクスリー　(Jon Mokusurī).)
 Good won the Pro Wrestling Illustrated award for Most Popular Wrestler of the Year in 2014, 2015, and 2022, and was named Wrestler of the Year by Sports Illustrated in 2019.
 He was also ranked first on the 2020 edition of Pro Wrestling Illustrateds list of the top 500 wrestlers in the world.

 Good made his professional wrestling debut in 2004, and competed as Jon Moxley in several independent promotions such as Heartland Wrestling Association (HWA), Westside Xtreme Wrestling (wXw), Full Impact Pro (FIP), Combat Zone Wrestling (CZW), and Dragon Gate USA (DGUSA).
 Upon signing with WWE in 2011, he was renamed Dean Ambrose and began competing in the company's developmental territories of Florida Championship Wrestling (FCW) and NXT, before joining the main roster in November 2012 as a member of The Shield alongside Roman Reigns and Seth Rollins.
 Ambrose won the WWE United States Championship, his first championship in WWE, in May 2013; his 351-day reign became the longest United States Championship reign since the title came under WWE's ownership (breaking the record previously held by Montel Vontavious Porter).
 After widespread success, The Shield split in June 2014.
 Ambrose went on to win the WWE Championship once, the WWE Intercontinental Championship three times, and the WWE Raw Tag Team Championship (Note: During his first reign, the title was called the WWE Tag Team Championship.) twice (both times with Rollins), which made him WWE's 27th Triple Crown Champion and 16th Grand Slam Champion.
 He also won the Money in the Bank ladder match in 2016.